philippkurle/ESP32-Line-Following-And-Gap-Crossing-Rover/README.md

 However, this also revealed an important trade-off: logic that worked well for curved gaps could reduce performance on long straight gaps.
 In the curved-crossing approach, the rover began gap crossings with a curved trajectory, which made straight-gap recovery less reliable.
 Several attempts were made to distinguish straight and curved gaps earlier, but these approaches did not produce consistent results.

-The final solution was to make the crossing behaviour more adaptive.
+The final solution was to make the crossing behavior more adaptive.
 In the curved-crossing version, the rover begins with a curved trajectory based on the inferred track direction.
 If the line is not detected again within a certain time, the rover switches to a counter-curve to recover the track.
 In addition, timing-based logic using `ticks_ms()` and `ticks_diff()` was used to identify the largest gap based on crossing duration and treat it as the designated exit point on the second crossing.

-A key lesson from the project was that robust behaviour could not be achieved with a single idealised control rule.
+A key lesson from the project was that robust behavior could not be achieved with a single idealized control rule.
 The rover's performance depended heavily on track geometry, timing, and alignment, so the control logic had to be developed iteratively and adapted to the expected course layout.
 This also led to the decision to keep a separate straight-crossing version, which proved to be the safer choice for the final test because the track only contained straight gaps.